Brilliant People – A Short Story – Fantasy / Thriller

 Mendes had their breakfast in a brown paper bag.
 No time to eat before catching the train.
 They clutched burnt toast.
 Blackened to a crisp.
 Unbuttered.
 Uneaten.

 It was too early for the main bulk of workers.
 The office slow-pulsed with the empty soul of vacant space.
 Dust motes enchanted the crisp snap of daylight escaping into the office from the London skies.
-The office air was spiked with the redolence of vacuumed carpets and paper and toner and static electricity.
+The office air was thick with the scent of vacuumed carpets and paper and toner and static electricity.
 Cleaning fluid and bleach.

 Latino cleaners scurried like taciturn ants.
 Bloodless and busy.

 A man with a watering can tended Silver Queens.
-Mendes had been meaning to talk to him about the orchids in the Quite Room.
-They approached him now.
+Mendes had a list of things to do, and this guy was on that list.
+They approached him now to discuss the orchids in the Quiet Room.

 ‘Excuse me,’ said Mendes.